Welcome to the Animal Agriculture and Sustainable Development

 - Be actively engaged in class activities and discussions, do not be afraid to voice your opinions and thoughts;

 - Use laptop workbook or a paper workbook to take notes, record the main points of the activities or the discussions, and your own take-home messages in order to facilitate the writing of the essay that will be due at the end of each module.

-Instead of a comprehensive final exam, you will be expected to complete an essay that will be due after the end of each class module.
-In the essay you will be explaining, analyzing and synthesizing issued discussed during each module.
+To help you analyze and synthesize the material you have read and discussed in class, you will be expected to complete an essay that will be due after the end of each class module.
+In the essay you will be asked to look at sustainability issues from different perspectives.

 Grades: How will I earn my grade?

 To earn your grade in the class, you are expected:

 - To be prepared for class activities, which will be evaluated with your pre-class blog entries and your scores on the weekly on-line quizzes;

 - To attend class and participate actively, which will be evaluated with the quality of your post-class blog entries;